brandonwisnicki/brandonwisnicki/README.md

 #### 🌌 Hello there

-🖥️ I'm currently a Second-Year studying Computer Science at the University of Pennsylvania.
+🖥️ I'm currently a Third-Year studying Computer Science at the University of Pennsylvania.
 I'm interested in computer graphics, blockchain, & security.

 🧭 I am currently working on [Ontern](https://www.ontern.com), leading the company's technical vision and development of our SaaS platform.